Zhaith-Izaliel/rofi-applets/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Each applet has its own documentation located in their corresponding directory.
+~Each applet has its own documentation located in their corresponding directory.
-You can find usage information in there!
+You can find usage information in there!~ The documentations are WIP and will come ✨soon✨.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap

+- [ ] Add documentation for every applets
 - [ ] Create our own Network-Manager applet following the same pattern of configuration and theming options.